swissclubto/swissclubto.github.io/_events/2020-06-20-cancelled-bbq-at.md

 ---
-title: CANCELLED BBQ at Egger Dairy Farm
+title: BBQ at Egger Dairy Farm
 ---

+This event has been cancelled.
+{: .notice--danger}